saturnines/multicloud-llm/README.md

 - Add Discord Webhook support

 ## PR Requests
-- If you would like to add more absurd stuff such as blockchain or god help us (two phase commiting) to postgres and cassandra when I do add it sure go ahead.
+- If you would like to add more absurd stuff such as blockchain or god help us (two phase committing) to postgres and cassandra when I do add it sure go ahead.

 ## Disclaimer